California Vehicle Registration Renewal: Step-by-Step

 Renewing by Phone

-Individuals patient to renew over-the-phone will provide the following:
+Individuals patient to renew over the phone will provide the following:

 1. Registration renewal notice*